 In particular, the RSI is one of the more useful technical indicators because of its simplicity and ease of interpretation.
 The calculation is easy to perform and malleable to different time periods, and the trading signals sent by the indicator are clear and precise.

-How to calculate RSI
+How to Calculate RSI

 RSI calculates average green price closes relative to average red price closes and is reflected as a percentage.
-The RSI is calculated by dividing the average gains over X periods by the average losses over X periods.
-The formula is:

 RSI = 100-100/(1+RS)

-How to interpret RSI
+How to Interpret RSI

 The most common use for the RSI technical indicator is to interpret certain conditions for a stock's price.
 The RSI calculation helps to provide context to a stock's price.
-The interpretations are the same, whether it's a technology stock or a small-cap stock.
-Remember that oversold and overbought readings describe the price condition, not the price's valuation.

-Overbought conditions
+Overbought Conditions

 When the RSI oscillator rises through the 70-band, it's considered overbought.
 It's like an engine that is redlining.
 Remember that it's not interpreting the stock price as overbought because it's expensive.
 Still, instead, the velocity or momentum of the move up puts it in an overbought condition, making it prone to see selling.

-Oversold conditions
+Oversold Conditions

 The stock is considered oversold when the RSI oscillation falls below the 30-band.
 This doesn't mean the stock price is low.
 Excessive selling has caused the stock to be in an oversold condition.

-Bullish indicators
+Bullish Indicators

 When the RSI reverses back up through the 30-band, it forms a bullish indication that traders may use as a buy trigger.
 Since the RSI was previously oversold under the 30-band, rising back up through the 30-band winds it up for a fresh bounce.
 Remember, a bounce through the 30-band doesn't mean the price is cheap.
 It means the momentum is turning bullish again.

-Bearish indicators
+Bearish Indicators

 When the RSI falls below the 70-band, it is a bearish indication.
 Traders will often use this as a sell or a short sell signal.
 It indicates that the upside momentum has peaked and is exhausted as it reverses back down.

-• Overreliance: Use technical analysis in conjunction to provide the best results.
+- Overreliance: Use technical analysis in conjunction to provide the best results.
 Using RSI alone can lead to false trading signals, so always pair it with another momentum indicator.

-• Rigidity: Just because a stock shows an overbought signal on the RSI chart doesn't mean a downtrend is looming.
+- Rigidity: Just because a stock shows an overbought signal on the RSI chart doesn't mean a downtrend is looming.
 Stocks can stay well above 70 or below 30 on RSI and continue trending, frustrating investors.
-When trends are strong, overbought and oversold conditions aren't as cut and dry as "sell when RSI over 70."
+When trends are strong, overbought and oversold conditions aren't as cut and dry as "sell when RSI is over 70."

-• Applying to all markets: The RSI oscillator is most reliable when a trend is firmly in place.
+- Applying to All Markets: The RSI oscillator is most reliable when a trend is firmly in place.
 While reversal signs can be produced, so many false signals come from reversal patterns that investors are often better served to use technical analysis when the market trend is clear.

-Advanced RSI strategies
+Advanced RSI Strategies

 Most readers of this article will use RSI for stock evaluation, not just for equity charts.
 Forex and commodities traders can also use RSI to inform their investment decisions.
 Momentum trading has produced results across many different asset classes, so RSI is often used on securities nowhere near the NYSE.